I asked Claude to build a music player while I cleaned my basement

 Click the notes icon in the header and a panel opens on the right side.
 There's an album note and a track note, separate.
 They autosave as plain `.md` files in `~/.local/share/openreel/notes/`, one per album and one per track.

-No database, no proprietary format.
-They're just text files that open in any editor, work with grep, and will still be readable ten years from now.
+For this there no more database, or proprietary format.
+They're just plain markdown text files that open in any editor, and will still be readable ten years from now.

 To find the folder on your computer, open Open Reel's Settings and click "open folder" in the Notes section.